Frequently Asked Questions

 How long does it take to make a gown?

-Bridal Couture’s wedding gowns are hand made by artisans skilled in the couture tradition.
-Thus, they take about 16-24 weeks (4-6 months) to arrive from the designer’s atelier.
-However, a dress could show up two weeks after it is ordered, as well as taking up to 8 months to arrive from certain companies.
+Since COVID, the dresses are taking longer to come in; thus, they take about five to seven months to arrive from the designer’s atelier.
+However, a dress could show up six weeks after it is ordered if it happens to be in stock, as well as taking up to 8 months to arrive from certain companies because of the detailed nature of the dress.
 The ship dates we are given are TENTATIVE, and NOT in-store dates.
-In order to avoid a rush fee, plan to purchase your wedding gown at least 7 months before your wedding day to allow for dress to arrive in the salon and for alterations.
+In order to avoid a rush fee, plan to purchase your wedding gown at least nine months before your wedding day to allow for dress to arrive in the salon and for alterations.
 That being said, most designers offer a rush order for a fee.
 Rush arrangements can be discussed at the time of ordering your gown.

-Bridesmaid’s gowns take about 14 weeks to ship to the salon.
+Bridesmaid’s gowns take about 4 months to ship to the salon.
 Again, we are given TENTATIVE ship dates for these dresses, so the ship date can vary up to about two weeks.
-It is important for you to allow enough time to try on and select your bridesmaids’ dresses, so you might want to begin your search about 6 months prior to the wedding date.
+It is important for you to allow enough time to try on and select your bridesmaids’ dresses, so you might want to begin your search about six months prior to the wedding date.

-Bridal Couture of Birmingham and Bridal Couture of Plymouth also offer a wide selection of stock bridal gowns that are available for immediate purchase.
+Bridal Couture of Birmingham also offers a wide selection of stock bridal gowns that are available for immediate purchase.

 Do I need an appointment to try on gowns?